MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-windows.md

 manager: amycolannino
 ms.reviewer: michmcla
 ---
-# Windows Authentication and Azure Multi-Factor Authentication Server
+# Windows Authentication and Azure Multifactor Authentication Server

-To enable and configure Windows authentication for applications, use the Windows Authentication section of the Azure Multi-Factor Authentication Server.
+To enable and configure Windows authentication for applications, use the Windows Authentication section of the Azure Multifactor Authentication Server.
 Before you set up Windows Authentication, keep the following list in mind:

 * After setup, reboot the Azure multifactor authentication for Terminal Services to take effect.
-* If 'Require Azure multifactor authentication user match' is checked and you aren't in the user list, you won't be able to log into the machine after reboot.
+* If 'Require Azure multifactor authentication user match' is checked, and you aren't in the user list, you won't be able to log into the machine after reboot.
 * Trusted IPs is dependent on whether the application can provide the client IP with the authentication.
 Currently only Terminal Services is supported.

 > [!IMPORTANT]